ClaytonMoniz/NSU-Capstone/README.md

 7. The [LICENSE](LICENSE) File contains the MIT license.
 ## Testing Information
 ### How testing was done
-- Testing was done using PyAutoGUI and by simply playing the game.
+- Testing was done using PyAutoGUI in visual stuido code and by simply playing the game.
 - PyAutoGUI was only used to test inputs and buttons on the StartMenu, Information page, and first level.
 - No further testing was done with PyAutoGUI as the other forms shared the same structure and it was easy to test manually.
 ### Testing results